What's Metabolism? Is Yours Fast or Slow?

 Metabolism is something that many people have heard of at some time, but that they don’t always know how to define exactly.
 Generally, the concept has been associated with figures or weight.
 However, it goes much further than that.

 Discover in this article what metabolism is, how to know if it’s fast or slow, as well as the most suitable diet for each case, and the importance of physical activity, among other aspects.

-Your metabolism consists of certain physical and chemical processes that take place in your cells.
+Generally, scientists define metabolism as the set of certain physical and chemical processes that take place in your cells.
 Through these changes, nutrients in food are transformed into energy.

-The energy produced by your metabolism is used in vital functions, including:
+Now, the energy produced by your metabolism is used in vital functions, including some of the following:

 - Maintenance of body temperature